pandeyaditya/cimpresstestprj/readme.md

 1) Git clone the project
 2) Create a database in your localhost and update the credentials in the .env file
 3) Import the sql("cimpressblog.sql") file present in the project
+4) Run the command "composer update" in the project directory
-3) Run the project by going to the project directory by running the below commandphp
+5) Run the project by going to the project directory by running the below commandphp

  php artisan serve

+6) Also generate the encryption key by running the command

+php artisan key:generate
+Note :